Hamas rejects Bahrain conference

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GAZA CITY, Palestinian Territories: Hamas leader Ismail Haniya said on Thursday his Palestinian movement rejected next week’s US-sponsored Middle East economic conference in Bahrain as it would amount to Arab "normalisation" of ties with Israel.
+GAZA CITY, Palestinian Territories: Hamas leader Ismail Haniya said Thursday his Palestinian movement rejected next week´s US-sponsored Middle East economic conference in Bahrain as it would amount to Arab "normalisation" of ties with Israel.

+In a rare briefing with international journalists, Haniya also accused Israel of failing to abide by agreements meant to ensure calm in the Hamas-controlled Gaza Strip.

 "We clearly express our rejection and non-acceptance of any Arab or Islamic country holding such a conference, which constitutes normalisation with the occupation," Haniya said, referring to Israel.

-Trump’s son-in-law Jared Kushner has been drafting the long-awaited plan, but it has been rejected in advance by the Palestinians, who expect the proposals to heavily favour Israel.
+Trump´s son-in-law Jared Kushner has been drafting the long-awaited plan, but it has been rejected in advance by the Palestinians, who accuse the Trump administration of pro-Israel bias.

-Ismael Haniyeh, whose Islamist movement rules Gaza, appealed during a rare briefing with international journalists to Bahrain’s King Hamad "not to hold this workshop," vowing protests "in all the Palestinian lands and beyond".

-GAZA CITY, Palestinian Territories: Hamas leader Ismail Haniya said on Thursday his Palestinian movement rejected next week’s US-sponsored Middle East economic conference in Bahrain as it would amount to Arab "normalisation" of ties with Israel.
+GAZA CITY, Palestinian Territories: Hamas leader Ismail Haniya said Thursday his Palestinian movement rejected next week´s US-sponsored Middle East economic conference in Bahrain as it would amount to Arab "normalisation" of ties with Israel.

+In a rare briefing with international journalists, Haniya also accused Israel of failing to abide by agreements meant to ensure calm in the Hamas-controlled Gaza Strip.

 "We clearly express our rejection and non-acceptance of any Arab or Islamic country holding such a conference, which constitutes normalisation with the occupation," Haniya said, referring to Israel.

-Trump’s son-in-law Jared Kushner has been drafting the long-awaited plan, but it has been rejected in advance by the Palestinians, who expect the proposals to heavily favour Israel.
+Trump´s son-in-law Jared Kushner has been drafting the long-awaited plan, but it has been rejected in advance by the Palestinians, who accuse the Trump administration of pro-Israel bias.

-Ismael Haniyeh, whose Islamist movement rules Gaza, appealed during a rare briefing with international journalists to Bahrain’s King Hamad "not to hold this workshop," vowing protests "in all the Palestinian lands and beyond".